 You've probably heard that bed bugs can survive for a year or more without food.
 How can that be, because all living things need water to survive?
 Well, they can absorb the moisture they need from the water vapor in the air.
 We have assembled a proprietary blend of oils and other natural ingredients safe for pets, plants, and humans.
 It's unsafe for bed bugs because it covers their bodies and prevents them from getting the moisture they need.
 Some essential oils contain other ingredients we'd rather not disclose because they're the secret to our success.
 Let's say that other bed bug control companies would be okay with discovering what they are.

 We won't send you any leaves when you order from The Bed Bug Store.
 Certain types of leaves can be used to fight bed bugs.
 Some cultures in the developing world spread bean leaves around their beds at night.
 While that might seem at first sound superstitious, it's incredibly effective.
 The bean leaves contain tiny hair-like particles called trichomes that stand up from the leaves.
 And that might not seem very painful to us; they are just the right size to pierce the bed bug legs at the joints, causing them to become caught.
 All you have to do is dispose of the leaves and bugs in the fire.
 While the bed bug traps we offer today are already very effective, you might see some trichome-based ones in the future.

 Insects and Spiders

 Let us at Bed Bug Store assist you.
-All our products come with a 90-day 100% satisfaction guarantee.
-We have been relieving customers of their bed bugs for over 15 years.
-Our products are also 100% all-natural, chemical and pesticide-free.
-The smell you notice when using our solution, is the fresh scent of peppermint.
+All our products come with a 90-day, 100% satisfaction guarantee.
+Since 2003 we have been the bed bug treatment to turn to.
+Our products are 100% all-natural, chemical and pesticide-free.
+Our Citrus and Peppermint oils burn the bed bugs, so they will never build immunity.
+The smell you notice when using our solution is the fresh scent of peppermint.